NorthcoteHS/10DPRO/assessments/cat2_codeAndResearch/personalityQuiz/README.md

 Here's a basic structure ("algorithm") to get you started on your program:

 1. Create a list of all your questions.
-2. Create a variable to count the number of each answer (or add the score or perform another calculation).
+2. Create variable(s) to track responses/handle calculating the results.
 3. Use a for loop to go through each question in your list.
 4. Within the for loop, call a function with the question and answer as inputs.
     - The function will ask the question and return an indicator of which option was chosen (such as a number, 0 for a, 1 for b, 2 for c etc.)